 While we’ve seen a few other very strong candidates, I’m also impressed with some of the work you’ve done.
 Based on what you know now, is this position something you consider more seriously?

-For semi-finalists, now is the time to describe why this position would be a forward career move.
-Focus on the importance and satisfaction of the work, and a faster growth rate.
+For strong candidates, now is the time to explain why the position could be a good career move.
+Focus on the work, the learning curve, and the growth path.

 If the candidate has been phone screened: